Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Analysis

 \section{Analysis}

-In this section, we analytically characterize how the interactions between the platform and the agent leads to the evolution of the agent's opinion $x_k$ and its utility, in finite time and in the limit, when agents follow one of the policies outlined in Section~\ref{sec:policy}.
-All proofs are given in the Appendix.
+In this section, we analytically characterize the evolution of agents' opinions, both \emph{ex-post} (after a realized click sequences) and \emph{ex-ante} (the expectation over clicks) as well as their utilities, in finite time and in the limit, when agents follow one of the policies outlined in Section~\ref{sec:policy}.
+Our main Propositions are followed by proof sketches; the full proofs for all results are given in the Appendix.

-\subsubsection{Ex-post opinions $x_k$}
+\subsection{Ex-post opinions $x_k$}

-We start by noting that at each time step $k$, the agent clicks on the recommendation with some (policy-dependent) probability $\gamma_k \in [0,1]$, making each click event $c_k$ a binary random variable $c_k \sim \mathrm{Bernoulli}(\gamma_k)$.
-First, we consider a realization of this sequence of random variables and characterize the agent's ex-post opinion $x_k$ under it.
+Recall that at each time step $k$, each agent $i$ clicks on the recommendation with some (policy-dependent) probability $\gamma_{i,k} \in [0,1]$, making each click event $c_{i,k}$ a binary random variable $c_{i,k} \sim \mathrm{Bernoulli}(\gamma_{i,k})$.
+First, we consider a realization of this sequence of random variables for each agent $i$ and characterize the agents' ex-post opinion $x_k$ under it.

-\begin{lemma} Consider an agent with innate opinion $x_0 \in [-1,1]$ who receives the recommendation $u_0 \in [-1,1]$, and follows the sequence of click realizations $c_0, \dots, c_{k-1}$.
-Then, the agent's ex-post opinion $x_{k}$ at time step $k$ is given by
+\begin{lemma} Assume agents follow the click realizations $c_0, \ldots, c_{k-1}$.
+Then, the agents' ex-post opinion vector $x_{k}$ at time step $k$ is given by

 where